Dariusz Szwed

-Dariusz Szwed (born 25 April 1967 in Kraków) is a Polish politician, feminist, activist and expert on green economy and sustainable development.
+Dariusz Szwed (born 25 April 1967) is a Polish politician, feminist, activist and expert on green economy and sustainable development.
 He is one of the trustees of the Green Institute Foundation and the chair of its Programme Council.

 Previously chairman (together with Małgorzata Tkacz-Janik, chairwoman) of Poland's Greens 2004 party (Zieloni 2004).
 Delegate of Zieloni 2004 to the European Green Party.
 Co-ordinator of campaigns "Green economy" and "Green energy".
 He was a candidate in 2011 parliamentary elections as the leader of the list of SLD in Chrzanów.

+Early life and education

-Szwed is a graduate of Cracow University of Economics (International economic relations) and University of Warsaw (Economic foundations of environmental policy).
+Szwed was born on 25 April 1967 in Kraków.
+Szwed is a graduate of Kraków University of Economics (International economic relations) and University of Warsaw (Economic foundations of environmental policy).

 Public activities

 Szwed co-operates with the European Greens–European Free Alliance and is a delegate to the European Green Party.
 He is also a member of the European Association of Environmental and Resource Economists.

 Consultant on the issue of sustainable development in several organizations, including the International Bank for Reconstruction and Development, Greenpeace International, Milieukontakt Oost-Europa, Northern Alliance for Environment and Development, Regional Environmental Center, World Wide Fund for Nature (WWF), and IUCN.

 In the first half of the 1990s Szwed was an active member in the Green Federation (environmental NGO).
 He participated in organizing protests against nuclear tests on the Mururoa atoll.
 Between 1996 and 1997 he coordinated the European campaign “Menu for the Next Millennium”, which aimed at promoting the sustainable development of rural areas, fair trade and ecological agriculture.
 This action resulted in introducing into the Polish law the first in the history regulations concerning consumer protection and environmental protection against genetically modified organism.

 Throughout his term of office 1997–2004, Szwed acted as a European Parliament adviser on the acceding countries.
 In 2000–2002 Szwed was an external expert of the Polish Ministry of Environment on access to information and public participation in decision-making and Aarhus Convention.

 Until 2007 together with Cezary Łasiczka he had been giving broadcast entitled “Political Ecology” on the Polish radio station TOK FM.